jollySleeper/Quoterm/README.md

 ## ✨ Features

-- **Quotes**: Greets you with random quotes everytime you open your terminal.
+- **Quotes**: Greets you with random quotes every time you open your terminal.
 - **Reactive**: Formatting changes based on the width of your terminal.
-- **Stay Motivated**: Get motivational & thought provoking quotes.
+- **Stay Motivated**: Get motivational & thought-provoking quotes.

 ## 🚀 Installation
 > Please note that you should have [Rust](https://rust-lang.org) installed on your system.